 - 2.1.
-Requirements for dissertation submission and format are posted in Canvas under GRAD.MMTS.Pgm.Pages (Dissertation Formatting Requirements and Electronic Theses & Dissertation (ETD) Considerations). - 2.2.
+Requirements for dissertation submission and format are posted on the Graduate School website (https://graduate.wfu.edu/graduate-bulletin-archive/). - 2.2.
 Final Defense Committee: The Final Defense Committee may be the same as the Research Advisory Committee.
 Members may be replaced or added as long as the overall requirements are followed.
 The Final Defense Committee must consist of at least five (5) members of the Graduate Faculty.
 These include the MD and PhD advisors and at least three other committee members chosen by the student and his/her advisors.
 The chair of the committee cannot have a primary appointment in the same Institute (WFIRM)/Department/Center/Section as the mentor.
 Faculty from outside institutions may be appointed to the committee with approval by the dissertation advisor and the Dean of the Graduate School.
 Final Defense Committee must be approved by the MMTS Program Directors and the Dean of the Graduate School; the advisor and at least one committee member must be a faculty member in the MMTS program, and all must be members of the Graduate Faculty. - 2.3.
-Students will submit a copy of the dissertation to each member of the Final Defense Committee at least three weeks before the final examination.
+Students will submit a copy of the dissertation to the Dean of the Graduate School at least four weeks prior to the proposed date of the final examination and copies distributed to the Final Defense Committee at least three weeks before the final examination.
 The committee is polled by the chair of the Final Defense Committee at least ten days before the proposed date of the examination to determine the acceptability of the dissertation.
 After the defense, the chair will ask each of the members of the examining committee whether the candidate has passed unconditionally, passed upon rectifying deficiencies, or failed.
 If all committee members agree that the student has passed unconditionally, there is a consensus to pass the examination.
 The committee chair will sign the ballot, submit the ballot to the Graduate School, and the student shall be recommended for award of the degree.
 For the other options (pass upon rectifying minor and major deficiencies and fail), the student and mentor are directed to the graduate school bulletin.

-APPROVAL REQUIRED: Majority Vote of the MMTS PhD program Executive Committee INITIAL ISSUE APPROVAL DATE: 06/25/2014 APPROVED BY: MMTS PhD program Executive Committee REVISION APPROVAL DATE: 02/20/19, 04/07/22
+APPROVAL REQUIRED: Majority Vote of the MMTS PhD program Executive Committee INITIAL ISSUE APPROVAL DATE: 06/25/2014 APPROVED BY: MMTS PhD program Executive Committee REVISION APPROVAL DATE: 02/20/19